dennisschneider-ml/project_template/README.md

 │   │   │   ├── nlp.py
 │   │   │   ├── vision.py
 ````
-It immediately becomes apparent, that each implementation has a corresponding configuration file.
+It immediately becomes apparent, that each implementation has a corresponding configuration file (``configs/model/attributors/base.yaml`` for ``src/model/attributors/base.py``).
 We will use this configuration file to instantiate an entire object out of it, by specifying all arguments of an object's constructor in the configuration file. \
 Since keeping track of changing constructors and a configuration file can be cumbersome, simply executing ``make`` or ``make configs`` is sufficient to reload all configuration files of source files we have changed.
-Thus, we will generate the following for a certain implementation source file:
+Thus, after specifying a constructor in the generated py-files, the configuration file is generated:
 ````python
 # model/attributors/base.py